lroehrs/icmplib/README.md

 - `interface`

-  The network interface to bind to (e.g., 'eth0', 'wlan0').
+  The network interface to bind to (e.g., `'lo'`, `'eth0'`, `'wlan0'`).
 By default, the socket is not bound to a specific interface.

-  *Only available on Unix systems.
-Ignored on Windows.*
+  *Only available on Linux.
+Ignored on macOS and Windows.*

   - Type: `str`
   - Default: `None`